redhat-developer-adoption-emea/cloud-native-guides/dotnet-core-complex-pipeline.md

 ![Pipeline Log]({% image_path devops-start-build-karma-tests-pipeline.png %}){:width="740px"}

 After a successful pipeline built we should be able to visit our NodeJS application.
-Please go to {{COOLSTORE_PROJECT}}-dev project and have a look to the Overview area, it should look like this.
+Please go to {{COOLSTORE_PROJECT}}{{PROJECT_SUFFIX}}-dev project and have a look to the Overview area, it should look like this.

 ![Pipeline Log]({% image_path devops-karma-tests-overview.png %}){:width="740px"}